microsoft/typespec/docs/libraries/xml/reference/decorators.md

 ### `@name` {#@TypeSpec.Xml.name}

 Provide the name of the XML element or attribute.
-This is just a syntactic sugar for `@encodedName("application/xml", value)`
+This means the same thing as `@encodedName("application/xml", value)`

 ```typespec
 @TypeSpec.Xml.name(name: valueof string)